 Every traveller is different and therefore spending money requirements will vary.
 Some travellers may drink more than others while other travellers like to purchase more souvenirs than most.
 Please consider your own spending habits when it comes to allowing for drinks, shopping and tipping.
 Please also remember the following specific recommendations when planning your trip.

-The currency in Costa Rica is the Colon (CRC), in Nicaragua the Cordoba (NIO), in Honduras the Lempira (HNL) and in Guatemala the Quetzal (QTQ).
+The currency in Costa Rica is the Colon (CRC), in Honduras the Lempira (HNL) and in Guatemala the Quetzal (QTQ).